kcmyang/youtube_mood_bar/README.md

 # YouTube Mood Bar

-Sets the colour of the like-dislike bar along a gradient from red (100% disliked) to blue (100% liked).
+Chrome extension which sets the colour of the YouTube like-dislike bar along a gradient from red (100% disliked) to blue (100% liked).

 ## Installation instructions